-2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML inspection at the firm, to assess its compliance with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017).
+2.1 Our Anti-Money Laundering (AML) Proactive Supervision team carried out an AML inspection at the firm, to assess its compliance with the

+Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017).

-- 2.2 In our letter of 10 June 2024, the AML Officer identified a number of AML control failings which are detailed below. - 2.3 This resulted in a referral to our AML Investigations Team.
+- 2.2 In our letter of 22 August 2024, the AML Associate identified a number of AML control failings which are detailed below. - 2.3 This resulted in a referral to our AML Investigations Team.

-Firm-wide Risk Assessment (FWRA)
+Firm-wide risk assessment (FWRA)

-2.4 Between 26 June 2017 and 28 August 2024, the firm failed to have in place a documented assessment of the risks of money laundering and terrorist financing to which its business was subject (a firm-wide risk assessment (FWRA)), pursuant to Regulation 18(1) and 18(4) of the MLRs 2017.
+2.4 Between 26 June 2017 and 17 September 2024, the firm failed to have in place an appropriate FWRA that identified and assessed the risks of money laundering to which it was subject taking into account all risk factors pursuant to Regulation 18(2) of the MLRs 2017.

-Policies controls and procedures (PCPs)
+Policies, controls and procedures (PCPs)

-2.5 Between 26 June 2017 and 28 August 2024, the firm failed to establish and maintain fully compliant PCPs to mitigate and effectively manage the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017, and regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.
+2.5 Between 26 June 2017 and 17 September 2024, the firm failed to establish and maintain fully compliant policies, controls, and procedures (PCPs) to mitigate and effectively manage the risks of money laundering and terrorist financing, identified in any risk assessment (FWRA), pursuant to Regulation 19(1)(a) of the MLRs 2017, and regularly review and update them pursuant to Regulation 19(1)(b) of the MLRs 2017.